-Logging and acknowledgement of complaint (Informal/Formal) – 5 working days.
+Logging and acknowledgement of complaint – five working days from receipt.

-Stage One Formal Complaint decision – 10 working days from receipt of complaint – if this is not possible, an explanation and a date by when the stage one response should be received.
+Stage One Formal Complaint decision – 10 working days from acknowledgement of complaint – if this is not possible, an explanation and a date by when the stage one decision should be received will be provided.

-Stage Two Formal Complaint response – 20 working days from request to escalate – if this is not possible an explanation and a date when the stage two response will be received.
+Stage Two Formal Complaint decision – 20 working days from acknowledgement to escalate the matter – if this is not possible an explanation and a date when the stage two decision will be received will be provided.

 Extending initial response times

-There is discretion to extend response times by ten days at stages 1 and 2 if there is a 'good reason'.
-Examples of a 'good reason' could include:
+There is discretion to extend response times by ten days at stages one and two if there is a ‘good reason’.
+Examples of a ‘good reason’ could include:

 - a delay by a third party, over which South Essex Homes has no control, in providing information.